UT-ADL/autoware_mini_practice/practice_4/README.md

 ##### Instructions
 1. Create a new file, `lanelet2_global_planner.py` under `nodes/planning/global`
 2. When creating the node, follow the class-based structure (you can take hints from previous practice or other provided nodes)
-3. Add the code for lanelet2 map loading; you can use the code from `src/helpers/lanelet2.py` in `autoware_mini` package as an example
+3. Add the code for lanelet2 map loading; you can use the code from `src/autoware_mini/lanelet2.py` in `autoware_mini` package as an example
-   - import necessary classes from the lanelet2 library
+   - Import necessary classes from the lanelet2 library
-   - read in necessary ros parameters from `localization.yaml` (see the function parameters in example code) and `lanelet2_map_name` coming from the launch file
+   - read in the necessary ROS parameters from `localization.yaml` (see the function parameters in example code) and `lanelet2_map_name` coming from the launch file
-   - add the code that loads the lanelet2 map
+   - Add the code that loads the lanelet2 map

 ```
 # All these imports from lanelet2 library should be sufficient